How Can Banks Help Clients Pay Securely Online?

 ACH stands for Automated Clearing House.
 It is one of the fastest-growing payment methods you can find online.
 It is also the only secure online payment method with several authorization layers to prevent fraudulent transactions and help with risk management.
-As a bank, you can learn more about accepting ACH and credit card payments here.
+Here's how banks can start accepting ACH and credit card payments.

 As a bank, you can easily set up ACH solutions for your customers to help them with automated payments.
 You can use this guide to set up account verification for your customer’s checking account on a secure billing platform.

 To start processing payments, you need to collect only a few essential account information points like the account numbers, bank routing numbers, authorization forms, etc. Once you have collected the correct data, you can enable automatic web debits to take recurring payments as agreed upon from your customers’ bank accounts.

 You can rely on Nacha’s preferred third-party validation service vendors for completing the web debit account validation process.

 The latest Nacha account validation rule went into effect on March 19, 2021.
 This rule fortified the overall ACH network further, and effectively prevented a major chunk of fraudulent transactions so that business owners could process payments securely online.
 The key benefits of validating your customers’ accounts include:

 - Nacha Compliance

 Banks and businesses that collect payments using ACH solutions rely on their customers to fill in the correct information on the authorization forms.
 If the customer gives invalid account information for any reason, often due to wrong data entry), the bank is forced to reject the payment.
 So, this rule acts as an additional filter for data validation to process securely online.

 This account validation process confirms that the accounts used to pay the bills are valid and open at the time of the transaction to allow banking clients to pay securely online.
 Without this validation in place, major banks and financial institutions processing thousands of ACH payments every day could lose millions of dollars in fraud.